waimea-msmalley/300DTD-Assesment/docs/Development.md

 I completed the form that allows the user to add cars to sell. and looks neat. the car information is added, and shows up on the home page as intended.

-About to add car
+About to add car in
 ![Alt text](images/addingcar.png)

-Car Added
+View from Home page after car added.
 ![Alt text](images/caradded.png)

 > Looks good!
 Works well.